NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 - modify field labels on forms, button labels
 - change hard-coded text, errors, and warnings
 - hide text on any user interface items
-- allow your site to be offered in an unlimited number of languages
+- enable multi-lingual support on your website so it can be read in an unlimited number of languages

 EZ WildApricot Web Designer module can be used to make WildApricot sites available in two or more languages by dynamically replacing content gadgets and hard-coded strings with a translations.
-The translations are all stored in CSV files in WildApricot File Managers and can be edited from a visual inspector and editor as well.
+The translations are all stored in CSV files in the WildApricot File Manager and can be edited using a visual inspector and editor as well.

 ---